 If you smell gas inside:

 Go to a phone that is not near the smell and call your propane company right away.
 (If the smell is strong or you are unsure, leave the building and then call.)
-They will come and make the area safe at no charge to you.
+They will come and make the area safe.
 While waiting for the propane company field service representative:

 - Keep everyone away from the area of the odor.